asadqureshi12/cardiometabolic-deterioration/README.md

 This system demonstrates a proactive, rule-based cardiometabolic deterioration monitoring architecture built on a 631-patient QOF-derived chronic disease cohort, producing two parallel outputs: a deterministic clinician-facing priority string and a four-band escalation signal.

-Built as a synthetic proof-of-concept using Synthea EHR data, the system is designed with NHS operational deployment in mind — guideline-traceable scoring rules, explicit data insufficiency flagging, FHIR R4 interoperability, DCB0129-aware architecture, and a fully deterministic reproducible pipeline.
+Built as a proof-of-concept using Synthea EHR data, the system simulates the technical, clinical safety, and governance considerations that would be required before any NHS deployment — guideline-traceable scoring rules, explicit data insufficiency flagging, FHIR R4 interoperability, DCB0129-aware architecture, and a fully deterministic reproducible pipeline.
 Clinical reasoning lives entirely in SQL.
 Python handles ingestion and FHIR export only.
 The system is not validated for clinical use and must not be applied to real patients.

 ---